tctree333/SciOlyID-Web-New/src/routes/(app)/about/+page.md

 ## Funding and Development

 Previously, SciOlyID was funded by user donations.
-For the 2022 season, we are proud to be partnering with the [2022 National Science Olympiad Tournament, hosted at Caltech](https://scienceolympiad2022.com/), to cover costs and reach more people.
+In the 2022 season, we partnered with the [2022 National Science Olympiad Tournament, hosted at Caltech](https://scienceolympiad2022.com/) to cover costs and reach more people.
 SciOlyID is still 100% volunteer developed and maintained.

 ## Open Source